ChristianIvicevic/deployonfriday.io/posts/2020/11/nextjs-introduction.md

 title: I have tried out Next.js to build my personal blog so you don't have to
 description: >-
   Rather than sticking with the popular Gatsby framework I wanted to learn something new.
-  Therefore I decided to use Next.js to build my personal blog and this is about sharing my new knowledge.
+  Therefore I decided to use Next.js to build my personal blog and share my new knowledge.
 date: 2020-11-10
 category: React
 ---